Latest News

 01760 721330 Email: admin@sacredheartcps.uk

-The following pupils have been commended by their teachers for engaging in reading over the course of this week:
+The following pupils have been commended for their use of the zones of regulation this week:

 Secret Students